thanhcnn2000/meta-setting/README.md

 # meta-setting
-- Store meta config with some special biz rules Ex: config key by months, location
+- Store meta config with some special biz rules
+- Example: config key by months, location